S-Choudhuri/Adversarial-Domain-Adaptation-with-Keras/README.md

 **The code is tested on the _Office31_ dataset**

 Download the dataset from this link *https://drive.google.com/file/d/0B4IapRTv9pJ1WGZVd1VDMmhwdlE/view*.
-Create a *domain_adaptation_images* directory under *Data/Office/* place the downloaded images under it.
+Create a *domain_adaptation_images* directory under *Data/Office/* and place the downloaded images under it.

 **Run _driver.py_**